Menu

 Evidence-Based Treatment: What Does It Really Mean?

 Evidence-based medicine rose to prominence about 20 years ago as a way to improve quality of care and patient outcomes.
-Today, evidence-based medicine explicitly integrates clinical expertise with the best available evidence from high-quality, systematic research and patient values.1 Guidelines for treatment are based on evidence that promotes the use of specific approaches for particular groups of patients.
+Today, evidence-based medicine explicitly integrates clinical expertise with the best available evidence from high-quality, systematic research and patient values.
+Guidelines for treatment, including Substance Use Disorder Treatment, are based on evidence that promotes the use of specific approaches for particular groups of patients.

 The concept of evidence-based treatment is newer to addiction medicine than to some other fields, just as addiction medicine itself is a newer discipline in mental health.
 Medication use and clinical trials have long been part of the treatment of depression and anxiety, for instance, but aside from buprenorphine and naltrexone, few drugs have been tested in randomized clinical trials for use in addiction.
 Certain forms of psychotherapy for addiction, such as cognitive behavioral therapy and 12-step programs, have been validated in large studies that have demonstrated their effectiveness and utility.
 However, in some instances, their qualitative nature makes it harder to tease out what specifically works and what does not.